 I had just gotten fresh peaches, so that seemed the obvious place to start.
 I made a simple buttery crust and tossed a bunch of peaches with some Amaretto.
 Then, I topped it all off with a bit of crumb and some sliced almonds.
 I was very pleased with how they turned out, and we all happily devoured them.

 These bars really let the sweet flavor of the peaches shine.
 That little splash of Amaretto gives them a bit of a kick that I just love.
 Of course, all that buttery crust and crumble are always a winner.

-In a large mixing bowl, stir together flour, oats, brown sugar, and salt.
-Add cold butter and mix with a pastry blender or fork until butter is the size of small peas.
+In a large mixing bowl, stir together the flour, oats, brown sugar, and salt.
+Add the cold butter and mix with a pastry blender, a fork, or your fingers until the butter is the size of small peas.
 The dough will be crumbly but will hold together when pinched.

 Set aside about 1 cup of crust mixture.

-Press remaining crust mixture evenly into the bottom of prepared pan.
+Press the remaining crust mixture evenly into the bottom of prepared pan.
 Bake 10 minutes.

-Place sliced peaces in a medium bowl.
-Add Amaretto, and toss to coat.
+Place the sliced peaces in a medium bowl.
+Add the Amaretto, and toss to coat.

-After crust has baked, arrange peaches over the crust.** Sprinkle reserved crust mixture over peaches.
-Scatter almonds over the top of crumb.
+After the crust has baked, arrange the peaches over the crust.** Sprinkle the reserved crust mixture over the peaches.
+Scatter the almonds over the top of crumb.

-Bake 35 to 40 minutes, or until edges are browned and the topping is lightly browned.
+Bake 35 to 40 minutes, or until the edges are browned and the topping is lightly browned.